 You Can Schedule Different Workflow Tests At Different Times During the Day.

 With the creation of the new Remote Desktop Canary Service as mentioned above, Remote Desktop Canary v3 can now schedule specific workflow tests at different times.
 All you need to do is build the testing routines you need and save them to separate workflow files.
 Then, you can schedule each workflow file to run during specific times of the day.
 Remote Desktop Canary will do the rest for you.

-Remote Desktop Canary Can Now Automatically Retrieve Relevant Event Log Information From Session Hosts Having Problems, And Include That Information In Its Automated Alert Emails.
+Remote Desktop Canary Automatically Retrieves Relevant Event Log Information From Session Hosts Having Problems.

 In previous versions of Remote Desktop Canary, you would receive basic alerts if a connection broker or session host was not responding or it was taking to long to log in and reach a desktop.
 In version 3 of Remote Desktop Canary, you can configure *internal* workflows (e.g. tests running inside your network) to automatically gather errors and warning events from many different Windows event logs that may be diagnostically relevant to the problem at hand.

 For instance, if FSLogix is taking a long time to load a user’s profile, if group policies are causing login delays, etc, Remote Desktop Canary will automatically include event log information that was logged around the time of the issue inside the alert email it sends to you.
 This will give you immediate context as to the true problem, and should shorten the time it takes you to fix the issue.